Libensemble/libe-community-examples/README.md

     A complete Molecular-Dynamics / Machine-Learning adaptive
     simulation loop based on [DeepDriveMD](https://deepdrivemd.github.io/).
-    The simulation function parameterizes and executes molecular-dynamics evaluations from DeepDriveMD, while the persistent generator function runs each of DeepDriveMD's machine-learning training and model selection operations on the output.
+    The simulation function runs molecular-dynamics evaluations using DeepDriveMD's ``run_openmm.py``, while the persistent generator function runs the remaining machine-learning training and model selection operations on the output.
-    The generator then selects the most promising output for subsequent MD tasks.
+    The generator parameterizes subsequent MD runs by selecting outlier points.
     See ``ddmd/readme.md`` for more information.
 Constructed by the libEnsemble team with help from [the DeepDriveMD team](https://deepdrivemd.github.io/team.html).